kin3tik/Chess/README.txt

 Misc Notes:

-- Comes with 2 pre made files to load. 'smile.txt' and 'standard.txt'
+- Comes with 2 pre made files to load. 'smile.txt' and 'standard.

-- Did not implement both views at once

 Only Shows in console